cillianodonnell/Gravity/_posts/2017-08-27-final-report.markdown

 [commit](https://github.com/cillianodonnell/Final-GSOC/commit/90f879cc99a3a5141842e1f7b6bf1d0c923ef84f)

-* The objdump files used to gather symbol information would be left lying around in the event of a crash.
+* The final fix is that the objdump files used to gather symbol information would be left lying around in the event of a crash.
 This was a merge blocker, the solution is to use rld::process::tempfile for the objdump files and rld::process::execute to run objdump for the chosen architecture which also removes the need for a pipe to sed.
 These classes are part of rtemstoolkit which is a collection of best practices for a number of procedures written in C++.
 I learned to use these and implemented both.
 Tempfile class is then used to open, read and write to the files.
-It has an integrated tempfiles clean up procedure, which was added with a fatal signals check in covoar, which would always call the tempfile clean up routine.
+It has an integrated tempfiles clean up procedure, which was added with a fatal signals check in covoar, which would always call the tempfile clean up routine in the event of a crash.

 The following is the rewrite of the getFile function in ObjdumpProcessor.cc which handled the production of the objdump tempfiles.
 This is the centre of